Qiskit/qiskit/docs/qc_intro.rst

 while gates such as :math:`Z`, :math:`rZ(\theta)`, :math:`S`, and :math:`T` impart phases that
 can be used for interference.
-Two-qubit gates like the :math:`CX` gate are used to generate entanglement between pairs of qubits, or to "kick" the phase from one qubit ot another.
+Two-qubit gates like the :math:`CX` gate are used to generate entanglement between pairs of qubits, or to "kick" the phase from one qubit to another.
 In contrast to gates, operations like "measurement", represented by the meter symbol in a box with a line connecting to a "target" wire, extract partial information about a qubit's state, often losing the phase, to be able to represent it as a classical bit and write that classical bit onto the target wire (often a fully classical